Skip to main content

 In addition to the academic requirements, you must provide the following:

-• A personal statement (maximum 500 words) outlining a concise explanation of your personal motivation for undertaking Executive MBA studies, your attitude towards personal reflection, reflective learning and collaboration, as well as class participation.
+• A personal statement (maximum 500 words) outlining a concise explanation of your personal motivation for undertaking Executive MBA studies and your attitude towards personal reflection/reflective learning, collaboration and class participation.
+An interview may be conducted to understand your personal motivations, learning attitudes and communication skills.

-• Submit two referee recommendations, either from your supervisor or from a professional peer.
+• 2 (two) referee recommendations, either from your supervisor or from a professional peer.

 English language requirements